Hexipy/HexBio/README.md

 - **[Medium]**(https://medium.com/@Hexipy)
 - **[X]**(https://x.com/Hexipy)
 ---

-**__"In today's digital landscape, software development, and AI fuel innovation, and I am thrilled to contribute to this data-driven era by uncovering insights, harnessing AI capabilities, and driving meaningful advancements."__**

 - **👀 I’m interested in**: Tech😏.
 - **🌱 I’m currently working on**: An interesting Project.